 Construction inspections are also important to make sure that health and safety, the Construction (Design and Management) (in the UK), and the European Agency for Safety and Health at Work regulations and standards are being complied with and followed.

 These inspections can be internally conducted by the contractor, or externally by the regulating body, or by third party audits.
-These are the health and safety inspections needed to be conducted in the construction site or within a construction project (according to the HSE):
+The health and safety inspections needed to be conducted in the construction site is a specific list and should be conducted exhaustively as per required:

 - Prevention of falls and personal fall protection systems